 Common Kiddush Questions

-One of the most common halachic realms where we actively see different minhagim manifested is that of making Kiddush on Shabbos.
+Yet, it seems that this is one of the most common halachic realms where we actively see different minhagim manifested.
 One family stands when making Kiddush, another sits, while a third does some sort of combination.
 Additionally, another’s “minhag” preference might just depend on how tired or hungry one is.
-However, aside from the proper posturical preferences on how to make Kiddush, there are actual variations inherent in the words and actions of the Kiddush itself.
+However, aside for the proper posturical preferences on how to make Kiddush, there are actual variations inherent in the words and actions of the Kiddush itself.

 The Great Kiddush?